Core Values & Principles

 20. It is the duty of government to:

-____a. ensure that bank lending provides real wealth creation in terms of improvements to the quality of life of the average
+a. ensure that bank lending provides real wealth creation in terms of improvements to the quality of life of the average Australian;

 b. prevent the flow of credit creation into speculation and predatory activity;

 21. Governments must ensure that all Australians have access to necessary finance and insurance at affordable prices and that financial institutions do not abuse their financial powers.
 If necessary, governments should intervene in markets to ensure that these principles are achieved and that government is involved in the process of the provision of insurance, finance and credit to provide inter alia bench-marking.

 22. Australia needs to increase its population to achieve acceptable levels of economic, scientific, strategic and personal development.
 Government must develop birth rate policies for working families’ consistent with these principles.
 In addition, the population growth needs to be distributed widely throughout Australia and especially into northern Australia.